|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 A large marble thesaurus (treasure box) found here and dated to the 4th century BC, had a similar function to a collection box in a modern church.
-On the front is the inscription "Treasury for the prenuptial offerings to Aphrodite Ourania".
-Below the inscription is a relief of a one drachma coin, presumably an indication of the minimum donation expected.
+On the front is the inscription "Treasury for the prenuptial offerings to Aphrodite Ourania", below which is a relief of a one drachma coin, presumably an indication of the expected minimum donation.
 Aphrodite Ourania (Αφροδίτη Οὐρανία, Heavenly Aphrodite) was the patron goddess of love and marriage, and newlyweds sacrificed to her in the hope of a happy and productive marriage.
 The thesaurus is in the Acropolis Museum, Inv.
 No. Π 66-67.

 The cave of the "Sanctuary of Aglauros" at the east end of the Acropolis.

 |Appearing like a gaping hole beneath the Acropolis, this is by far the rock's largest cave, 14 metres wide at its mouth and 22 metres deep.
 Today the area around the cave mouth is surrounded by fallen rocks and earth, making the approach to the sanctuary impossible for visitors.